 Architecture is a collaborative process.
 Built spaces can resonate with living beings and their surroundings.
 The impact of architecture on our lives is extremely significant and understanding these impacts keeps us prepared for any futuristic unforeseen outcomes.

-In this article, we will understand the spatial perception of the built-up spaces and how they impact our lives, community, and environmental wellbeing.
+In this article, we will understand the spatial perception of built-up spaces and how they impact our lives, community, and environmental well-being.
 Be it the home we stay at, our workplace, or how productive we are.
 Architecture plays a significant role in everything!

 Approach towards Viewing Spaces

 Architecture has undoubtedly widened our perception of viewing spaces.
 Every individual perceives spaces differently.
 It also varies demographically, culturally, and periodically.
 Things previously considered shelter spaces are now perceived as pavilions, skyscrapers, or infrastructures.
 People give new names to each of them as their needs vary with time.

 The impact of Architecture in our lives resonates with all our senses.
 We relate, reciprocate, and redirect our senses with the built-up spaces.
 Architects visualize these built-up spaces as a connection between two levels- micro and macro levels.